Travel

 From Accra travel to Nalerigu usually involves flying to Tamale (1hr) and then a hospital driver will take you to Nalerigu by truck (2.5hrs).
-Flights from Accra to Tamale are available daily but we prefer volunteers not arrive on Sundays and Tamale arrival must be by 4pm to avoid driving at night.
+Flights from Accra to Tamale are available daily but we prefer volunteers not arrive on weekends and Tamale arrival must be by 4pm to avoid driving at night.

 The only vaccination required for entry into Ghana are Yellow Fever vaccines.
 You MUST present proof of this vaccination before you can obtain a visa for Ghana and when going through immigration at the airport in Accra.
-If you do not have the certification or vaccine, you will be required to pay $20 and get a Yellow Fever vaccine at the airport.
+If you do not have the certification or vaccine, you will be required to pay $20 and get a Yellow Fever vaccine at the airport!

 Check with your local health department about obtaining these vaccinations.
 You should also ask about obtaining boosters for certain immunizations that you probably received in childhood, in particular polio and tetanus.